Effective Fatigue Risk Management

 Prerequisites:

-Some experience of fatigue risk management is preferred.
+Some experience of fatigue risk management is preferred, including knowledge of the regulations and the basics of sleep and fatigue.

 Course details